alyssaong1/caf-terraform-landingzones-starter/documentation/3-MultiSubscription.md

 Should you need to make modifications to the platform configurations in future, you can ... and then re-run the `rover ignite` command to regenerate the CAF config files.

-## Next Step
+##  Generate and Deploy the Azure Subscription Vending Machine Layer (Level 3)
-Once you have deployed all the platform components, head over to [this doc](../asvm/README.md) to learn how to deploy the ASVM levels (3 and 4).
+Once you have deployed all the platform level components, we will now deploy the ASVM level 3.

-### Generating the Azure Subscription Vending Machine (ASVM) configurations
+If you open the [ASVM configs folder](/configuration/contoso/demo/multi-sub/asvm), you will notice that there have been 3 example projects created.
+Each of these folders represent a "landing zone", or a subscription and set of base resources (like virtual networks, keyvaults, etc.) for an individual team or project.
+Each folder contains its own set of resource and subscription configuration files, and `rover ignite` will generate the IaC for each of these projects to be deployed.

+Run the following to generate the CAF configurations for the ASVM layer:

 ```bash
 cd /tf/caf/starter/templates/asvm